International Marine Litter Research Unit: animating the issues

 Pink sea fans are corals which grow slowly off the coast of Britain.
 However, their fragile nature can often expose them to entanglement in marine debris which causes them to break off.
 They create important feeding habitats for our marine species so protecting them is important.
 Reducing and removing marine litter from our beaches and oceans will help to prevent further damage to marine life.

-Through our research, the IMLRU team have identified microbeads in rinse off cosmetics as a major source of microplastic pollution.
-They provided evidence to Defra and the UK Parliament in 2015 which led directly to a ban on the use of these beads in cosmetic products in 2018.
+Our research identified microbeads in rinse-off cosmetics as a major source of microplastic pollution.
+Professor Richard Thompson and team then provided evidence to Defra and the UK Parliament in 2015 which led directly to a ban on the use of these beads in cosmetic products in 2018.
 Their influence has led to similar policy actions in other countries around the world.

 Turning the tide on plastics